itsmicah722/ArchGuide/docs/dual_boot/pre_installation.md

 ## Download Ventoy

 Ventoy is a cross-platform tool that turns your USB drive into a **bootable** drive — but instead of flashing just one ISO, it lets you drop in **multiple** ISOs and boot any of them without reformatting again.
-You could store as many Linux Distros or Windows versions that your USB Drive has room for.
+You could store as many Linux OS's or Windows versions that your USB Drive has room for.

 **IF YOU HAVE ANY IMPORTANT DATA ON THIS USB DRIVE BACK IT UP, IT WILL BE WIPED!!!**